-What could be better during quarantine time than some good old fashioned crayons, pieces of construction paper, pencils and lots of creativity – especially on a rainy day?
+What could be better than some good old fashioned crayons, pieces of construction paper, pencils and lots of creativity – especially on a rainy day?

 Sure, your kids may argue that they can use their apps to draw and paint almost the same way, but encourage them to feel the textures of the materials.
 Plus, you can even hang their masterpieces on the fridge.
 That will be the greatest achievement for your little ones.